Skip to content

 HTTP status error When it happens

-400 FileValidationError Missing/invalid file_name or uri, or a uri not scoped to the package's tenant
+400 FileValidationError * Missing, mismatched, duplicated, or too many (>100) file_names / file_uris, or a uri not scoped to your tenant

 429 RateLimitedError Too many requests.
 Honor the Retry-After response header before retrying